SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-06-today-i-voted.md

 needs to go &mdash; and you _should_ &mdash; then you know you have to vote for Biden/Harris.
 Just do it: [settle for Biden](https://www.settleforbiden.org/).

+### Added 2020-Oct-09:

+I see from the Secretary of States' web page for my state that my ballot has been received, signature checked, and accepted for counting.
+So... that's done.
+Now, as the Weekend Editrix pointed out, we just have to worry about the _outcome_.

 ## Notes

 <a id="fn1">1</a>: Too much Republican mischief at the Post Office: [72% of the mail sorting machines removed "for cost savings" were in counties won by Clinton in the last election](https://www.huffpost.com/entry/postmaster-dejoy-sorting-machines-stripped-for-parts_n_5f6d71d5c5b64deddeeb9107), according to [a federal court finding](https://www.dropbox.com/s/jq05j72ptz598ad/gov.uscourts.waed.91975.81.0_1.pdf?dl=0).
 So... it's _deliberate_.[↩](#fn1a)